 - rinse and dry them thoroughly

 - store them in a clean, dry place

-It’s also best to avoid sharing sex toys with any partners.
+Try to avoid sharing sex toys with partners.
 If you do, use a condom for each partner or between penetration of different body openings.
 This will also protect you against sexually transmitted infections.

-Can I still have sex if I or my partner have a sexually transmitted infection?
+Can I still have sex if myself or my partner have a sexually transmitted infection?